cheaseeds/project-smited/README.md

-# Cassandra with Python (and Flask) in docker-composer:
+# Cassandra with Python, Flask, and React in docker-composer:

 ## Components: